 - A device with Alexa built-in or the Alexa app

-You need at least one piece of hardware from this list that is compatible with Alexa before you can control a light, plus the latest version of the Alexa app and / or an Amazon Echo or another device that has Alexa built in.
+You need at least one piece of hardware from this list that is compatible with Alexa before you can control a light, along with the latest version of the Alexa app and/or an Amazon Echo or another device that has Alexa built-in.

 However, even the cheapest Wi-Fi bulbs can be expensive, so if you don't want to splash out on new lights, you can instead buy smart switches that are compatible with Alexa.

 Obviously this is no good for ceiling lights as it will only turn on and off lamps which plug into a mains socket, but it's a start.

 Whichever method you use, the way to control compatible lights, plugs and switches with Alexa is the same.
 Here's how to do it.